the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab6_functions/_index.md

 ---
-title: 4.
+title: 6.
 Functions
 type: labs
 resources:
 - name: test_part_b() output
   src: images/courses/cs9/unit00/00_functions_fig_b.png
 - name: draw_forest(10) output
   src: images/courses/cs9/unit00/00_functions_forest.png
-draft: true
+#draft: true

 ---
 # Functions Lab

 In this lab, we will learn how to create and call functions.
 Functions are blocks of code that are reusable throughout a program.
 You've already encourated functions such as `print()`, which is a function built into Python.

-## A. What is a function?
+## [0] What is a function?
 Before we can talk about functions, we need to talk about code blocks.
 A **code block** is one or more lines of code.
 Here's one:

 ```python